AuScope/geomodel-2-3dweb/README.md

 ### To convert some GOCAD *.ts *.vs *.pl files to GLTF or COLLADA

-Run 'gocad2collada.py' (in 'scripts' dir).
+Run [gocad2collada.py](scripts/gocad2collada.py).
 You must give it either the directory where the GOCAD files reside, or a GOCAD file plus an conversion parameter file.
 This [README](scripts/input/README.md) explains the format of the conversion parameter file.

 e.g.
 ```